-243 EIA Export Study, supra n.3, at 11.
+239 EIA Export Study, supra n.4, at 11.

-244 See 2011 TSD, supra n.94 at 4-7 (Table 4-2).
+240 See 2011 TSD, supra n.90 at 4-7 (Table 4-2).

-245 Although JISEA recently found greenhouse gas emissions from unconventional production in the Barnett shale to be "similar to levels reported in the literature from conventional natural gas," JISEA, supra n.240, at 4, that study's estimates may be too low.
+241 Although JISEA recently found greenhouse gas emissions from unconventional production in the Barnett shale to be "similar to levels reported in the literature from conventional natural gas," JISEA, supra n.236, at 4, that study's estimates may be too low.
 First, the JISEA study used data from the Barnett Shale, which is located in an ozone nonattainment area where emissions are likely to be rigorously controlled.
 It is therefore possible that its results may not generalize well to production in other plays.
-Second, the study did not include emissions associated with liquids unloading, a practice that involves removal of liquids from the well and consequent release of greenhouse gases, based on the assumption that liquids unloading is not frequently practiced in unconventional production.
-A recent industry survey suggests that liquids unloading is in fact practiced in unconventional production, however, so it may be appropriate to add emissions from liquids unloading to JISEA's life-cycle emissions total.
-Adding emissions associated with liquids unloading would contribute an additional 6 to 28 grams of CO2e/kWh, or even 100g under low-recovery conditions.
-JISEA, supra n.240, at 29 (citing Terri Shires & Miriam Lev-On, Characterizing Pivotal Sources of Methane Emissions from Unconventional Natural Gas Production 11-14 (2012), attached as Exhibit 103).
+Second, the study did not include emissions associated with liquids unloading, a practice that involves removal of liquids from the well and consequent release of greenhouse gases, based on the assumption that liquids unloading is not frequently practiced in unconventional production, however, so it may be appropriate to add emissions from liquids unloading to JISEA's life-cycle emissions total.
+Adding emissions associated with liquids unloading 6 to 28 grams of CO2e/kWh, or even 100g under low-recovery conditions.
+JISEA, supra n.236, at 29 (citing Terri Shires & Miriam Lev-On, Characterizing Pivotal Sources of Methane Emissions from Unconventional Natural Gas Production 11-14 (2012), attached as Exhibit 103).

-atmospheric greenhouse gases below a catastrophic level.246 DOE/FE must investigate policy options that would encourage the emissions reductions necessary to avert climate disaster, such as installation of infrastructure for renewables rather than fossil fuels.
+atmospheric greenhouse gases below a catastrophic level.242 DOE/FE must investigate policy options that would encourage the emissions reductions necessary to avert climate disaster, such as installation of infrastructure for renewables rather than fossil fuels.
 Merely slowing the rate of greenhouse gas emission growth, rather than causing emission reduction, will not avert the crisis.